-To illustrate the problem of mechanical vibrations we modifed a desktop fan by adding a small nut and bolt to one of the blades to introduce an imbalance and provide some undesirable “Wobble” to analyse.
+To illustrate the problem of mechanical vibrations, we modifed a desktop fan by adding a nut and bolt to one of the blades to introduce an imbalance and provide some undesirable wobble to analyze.

 An accelerometer is positioned on the fan with a magnetic mount with the output connected to channel B of the 4000 scope.

 Vibration testing takes many forms and for a wide range of purposes.
-Another example introducing vibration to a structure over a range of frequencies may produce unexpected peaks in the frequency domain that show resonances in the structure that could lead structural failures under certain environment conditions.
-Many accelerometers may need to be mounted in various positions and covering all three axis of movement and many channels of data acquisition may be required.
+Another example: introducing vibration to a structure over a range of frequencies may produce unexpected peaks in the frequency domain that show resonances in the structure that could lead structural failures under certain environmental conditions.
+Many accelerometers may need to be mounted in various positions and covering all three axes of movement and many channels of data acquisition may be required.
 The Picoscope 4824 8-channel oscilloscope could be an ideal choice.

 PicoScope 4000 and 5000 Series oscilloscopes offer a range of features ideal for use with accelerometers of various types, such as: